myanmar - mitigation

 Peace Journey

-In addition, she has always prioritised addressing issues related to the suffering and discrimination of women and children.
-Currently, she is working in conflict-affected areas like Kyauktaw and Mrauk-U, supporting women who are caught in the midst of ongoing clashes.
-The Arakan Women’s Network, which she helped establish, consists of 19 members.
-Regardless of the problem or situation, whether it is ethnic or military, it is always the women and children who suffer the most.
-Traditional structures still dominate, and men continue to be reluctant to accommodate the role of women.
+Currently, she is working in conflict-affected areas, such as Kyauktaw and Mrauk-U, supporting women who are caught in the midst of ongoing clashes.
+She is aware that, regardless of the problem or situation, whether it is ethnic or military, it is always the women and children who suffer the most.
+Traditional structures still dominate as men continue to be reluctant to accommodate the role of women.
 This was evident during the peace process when she advocated for 30% women’s representation at the Panglong (Peace Conference).

 Success Stories